young8903305/thesis-backup/README.md

 Example: Embedded Jetty w/ JSP Support
 ======================================

+(This project had been edited.
+The instruction below is useless.)
 This is a maven project, to build it:

     $ mvn clean package